Cycling with children

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-As long as you have the right equipment, cycling with your baby can be a quick and convenient way of getting out and about.
+As long as you have the right equipment, cycling with your baby can be a quick and convenient way of getting out and about, not to mention a great way to get some exercise.

 There are three main options for travelling on a bicycle with your child - rear-mounted child bike seats, front-mounted child bike seats and bike trailers.